WMC-DevOps-EducationI/01-reference-architecture-springboot-classroom-teama/README.md

 ## SpringBoot Project:

-**NOTE**: include a Travis CI integration in GitHub Education with Google Classrooms.
+**NOTE**: include a Travis CI integration in GitHub Education with Google Classrooms and Eclipse with Spring Boot 4.

 ## References